 The Maryland Court of Special Appeals addressed last week an issue that our personal injury clients in malpractice and accident cases have occasionally expressed: is my settlement or verdict my money or marital money I have to share with my spouse?

-The Maryland Court of Special Appeals found that the portion of a settlement that compensates a claimant spouse for lost wages or earning capacity during the marriage, medical expenses paid from marital funds, or for joint loss of consortium, is marital property subject to equitable distribution.
+The Maryland Court of Special Appeals found that the portion of a settlement that compensates a claimant spouse for lost wages or earning capacity during the marriage, medical expenses paid from marital funds, or for joint loss of consortium, is marital property subject to fair distribution.
 Pain and suffering damages are not marital property.

 In its Opinion and Order, the court found that the settlement agreement did not

 “delineate what the $550,000 represents, other than a settlement.”
 Ironically, it blamed

 [Defendant] for failing to carry his “burden to identify and value the [proceeds] he seeks to classify as marital,” concluding “there simply is no credible evidence from which the court can conclude that this sum is marital.”
 [Defendant] complains that his cross-examination into the status of the settlement funds was unduly restricted.
 We agree.